 Before being added as an authorized user, call the credit card issuer to see if it reports authorized user activity to the major credit bureaus.

-2. Sign Up for Any Credit Card You Can Quality For
+2. Apply for A Credit Card You Can Quality for

 Cards like the Credit One Bank Platinum Visa can be easier to qualify for because of their terms and conditions; it has no annual fee (though it could be as high as $99, depending on your credit score), and you can receive 1% cash back on qualifying purchases.